256th Infantry Brigade Combat Team: Conversion to a Modular Infantry Brigade Combat Team

 On 1 September 2006, the 256th converted from a separate mechanized infantry brigade into a modular Infantry Brigade Combat Team.
 The 1st Battalion, 156th Armor inactivated and its personnel were used to form the 2d Squadron, 108th Cavalry.
-The 2d and 3rd Battalions, 156th Infantry converted from three mechanized infantry to infantry, and the 1st Battalion, 141st Field Artillery traded its 155mm self-propelled howitzers for 105mm towed howitzers.
+The 2d and 3rd Battalions, 156th Infantry converted from three mechanized infantry to infantry, and the 1st Battalion, 141st Field Artillery traded its 155 mm self-propelled howitzers for 105 mm towed howitzers.
 The brigade also formed a new battalion, the Special Troops Battalion (STB), 256th BCT, which provided a battalion headquarters for companies of engineers, signal and military intelligence.

-Hurricanes Gustav and Ike, 2008

 Deployment to Iraq, 2010

 On Monday 19 May 2008, Louisiana's 256th BCT was alerted by the Defense Department that they might begin a second tour in Iraq starting in spring 2010.
 Brigades from the Texas, Pennsylvania, and Tennessee National Guards were also notified in the same press release.
 The press release specifically stated tours of duty in Iraq and Kuwait, and not Afghanistan.
 The notice of this deployment came within three years of the unit's return from their first tour of Iraq in 2004–05.

 In February and March 2009, the 256th prepared for deployment to Iraq.

 On 5 January 2010, the 256th BCT left for mobilization at Camp Shelby, Mississippi where soldiers trained for a variety of missions, such as PSD, FOB security, gate guard, convoy security, and more.
 In early March, they flew out of Gulf Coast Airport in Mississippi.

 The brigade was divided into many different sections, being controlled by sustainment brigades and commands.
 The brigade commander, Col. Ball, did not command the entire brigade as subordinate units fell under other brigades.
 While select units returned home in August, the majority of brigade unit deployed back to home station in Louisiana in December 2010.